VulcanJS/vulcan-docs/source/theming.md

 ## Replacing Components

-Apart from a couple exceptions, almost all React components in Nova live inside the `nova:base-components` package.
+Apart from a couple exceptions, almost all React components in Vulcan live inside the `nova:base-components` package.

 If you only need to modify a single component, you can simply override it with a new one without having to touch the `nova:base-components` package.